iManagement

 Learn more:

-Hive record sheet
+Hive record card

 12) Conclusion – The key principle to remember

-Each opening can disrupt the colony for 24 to 48 hours.
+Every opening can disrupt the colony for 24 to 48 hours.

 ⇒ As little as possible, and as much as necessary.

-2. Two major structured inspections are ideal:
+2. Two structured major inspections are ideal:

-• in spring (end of wintering),
+• in spring (after overwintering),

-• in autumn (preparation for wintering).
+• in autumn (preparing for winter).

 3. Open only when a clear objective justifies it.